Korean Grammar Point

 Key Takeaways

-• It is conversational and friendly in tone.
+• It adds a friendly, conversational tone.

 Quick Recap Quiz